himotoyoshi/carray/guides/users/05_masks.md

 ## What `UNDEF` is

 `UNDEF` is a single object standing for "no value here".
-You assign it to mark a cell as missing, and you get it back when you read one:
+You assign it to mask a cell, and you get it back when you read one:

 ```ruby
 a = CArray.float64(2, 3).seq!